 Does joining an ACO help with new MACRA laws?

 Yes.
 As a participant in Orange ACOs, you are supported by a team of MACRA experts who will help you successfully meet all requirements.
-You will be joining a team that most recently achieved a 96.25% quality score for the 2015 Performance Year.
+You will be joining a team that has consistently achieved high quality scores.